Praj7575/NBA_Dashboard/README.md

 The dashboard provides statistical insights into how players are performing, helping identify patterns in scoring, outcomes, and overall performance.

+**This dashboard is a one stop shop for analyzing player's and team's current form and stats with minimal clicks.**

 ---

 ## 🎯 Objective